mercurialworld/sdrmm/README.md

     njs:
         min: 0.0               # Minimum NJS.
 Set to 0 to ignore.
         max: 0.0               # Maximum NJS.
 Set to 0 to ignore.
+map_vote:
+    allow_liked: true          # Whether to auto-allow maps that have been liked.
+    deny_disliked: true        # Whether to deny maps that have been disliked.
+playlists:                     # A list of local playlists a map can be in, in order to auto-allow the map.
+Can be empty.
+    - ""
 ```